sahanrashmikaslk/32bit_RISC_Processor/README.md

 2. Navigate to the `Verilog_Implementation/` directory to access the Verilog code for each module.

-3. Open the Verilog files in a suitable development environment (e.g., Vivado, Quartus Prime) for synthesis and simulation.
+3. Open the Verilog files in a suitable development environment (e.g., Modelslim Vivado, Quartus Prime) for synthesis and simulation.

 4. Explore the `Project_Report.pdf` for a comprehensive overview of the project, including design rationale, methodology, and results.